 3 More Sleeps: How to Survive The Low Points of the Holiday Season

 Let me start with the personal, good news first: the reason you haven't gotten this blog for over a month is that we've had our busiest Christmas ever and I literally have not had time to sit down at the computer and write!
-Thank you Toronto, and Australia, and Texas, the entire US Midwest, and lots and lots of Missouri for whatever reason.
+Thank you Toronto, and Australia, and Texas, the entire US Midwest, and lots and lots of Missouri in particular.

-Now for the bad news: this insane and unexpected rush, trying to run this business while simultaneously working other jobs (however light or heavy they are at times) and spend a bit of time with my children and try to make my own Christmas memories and send out my own 50 cards and shower and do all that, has helped to drive me into a real depression.
-I didn't need much help, to be quite honest, because this time of year is always difficult for me, but the frantic pace and not sleeping has made it worse.
+Now for the bad news: this insane and unexpected rush, trying to run this business while simultaneously working other jobs (however light or heavy they are at times) and spend a bit of time with my children and try to make my own Christmas memories and send out my own 50 cards and shower and do all that, has helped to drive me into a sort of burnout-driven depression.
+I didn't need much help, to be quite honest, because this time of year is always difficult for me, but the frantic pace and not sleeping enough has made it worse.

 How to Survive The Holidays When you Feel Less Than 100%